isomerpages/sportsg-corp/_singapore-sport-institute/Athlete Life/Team Singapore Card.md

 <p>Offer is valid across selected products.</p>
 </li>
 <li>
 <p>Certain product exclusions apply.
-Excluded categories include, but not
+Excluded product categories are based
-limited to, newly launched Campaign products, Gazelle (everything including Indoor), Samba (everything including Sambaes), Spezials, Adizero Adios Pro 3, Adizero Prime X 2 Strung and all Hype products.
+on membership CRM voucher exclusions.
 Please check with the in-store staff for more information.</p>
 </li>
 <li>
 <p>Offer cannot be used in conjunction with any other existing promotions